 Biking is one of the greatest ways to familiarize yourself with Fort Collins.
 The city is known for having a reasonably flat terrain, exceptionally wide bike lanes, and trails that run alongside the Cache la Poudre River and Spring Creek.
 Not to mention, biking is a pleasant, healthy, and environmentally friendly way to get around.
 Whether you’re exploring some of Fort Collins’ 285-plus miles of trails or treading through the mountains, you’ll understand why Fort Collins is a platinum-level bike-friendly city.
 Ride to Old Town or pedal to one of the 20-plus local craft breweries and you might be surprised to come across more bikes than cars on the road on any given day.

 The relationship between the brewing industry and the town of Fort Collins is more than just a business correlation, it’s a societal culture.
-It’s a culture that has been around the Choice City for more than 25 years.
+It’s a culture that has been around the Choice City for more than 30 years.
 There are so many different ways to explore all of the 20-plus breweries in Fort Collins.
 You can hop on a beer and bike tour, catch a ride on the Magic Bus or immerse yourself in a self-guided tour.
-If you really want to get involved with the tasting experience, don't forget to sign up for our Fort Collins Tasting Journal so you can take notes and jot down your thoughts on each beer you sip.

 Summertime brings with it a wave of incredible live outdoor music to Fort Collins.
-There are numerous outdoor summer concert series all around town including: Noontime Notes, Bohemian Nights Thursday Night Live, Downtown Summer Sessions, the Lagoon Concert Series, and many other concerts taking place weekly at establishments in Fort Collins.
+There are numerous outdoor summer concert series all around town and many other concerts taking place at establishments in Fort Collins.
 Summertime also brings about an explosion of public art around town, most notably the Pianos About Town.
 These pianos are meant to bring together visual art and music for the public to enjoy.
 They are scattered about in 20 different locations in Fort Collins.
 When you visit, see if you can find them all.

 (Header Photo courtesy of @wmorleyphotography)